 As like most places in Italy, the more days you have, the better!
 But if you only have two days and two nights, you can enjoy the town at a leisurely pace.
-This will give you enough time to visit its beaches, stroll the back streets of the centro storico with a gelato in hand and fit in a short afternoon trip to neighbouring Monopoli.
+This will give you enough time to visit its beaches, stroll the back streets of the centro storico and even fit in a short afternoon trip to neighbouring Monopoli.

 - The beaches!
 Though keep in mind they are not the white sandy type.
-Instead, you’ll find large pebbles or concrete, the surrounding views are pretty spectacular and make up for the lack of sand.
+Instead, you’ll find large pebbles or concrete.
+Don’t worry, the surrounding views are pretty spectacular and make up for the lack of sand.
 If you’re looking for white sand, head to the Salento.

 - Walk along the coast (I think the pictures below speak for themselves)

-- People watching in the large piazza (Piazza Aldo Moro), with or without a takeaway pizza
+- People watch in the large piazza (Piazza Aldo Moro), with or without a takeaway pizza

-- An afternoon trip to Monopoli with its grand walls and peaceful harbour
+- Take an afternoon trip to Monopoli with its grand walls and peaceful harbour

-We visited Polignano a Mare and Monopoli during the first week of October 2016.
+We visited Polignano a Mare and Monopoli during the first week of October.
 Keep in mind the photos below may not be reflective of the crowds that arrive in July and August.
 While there were people swimming, the water was rather chilly.

-The beach closest to the town centre is the very famous (and very much photographed) Lama Monachille located a few minutes walk from Piazza Aldo Moro.
-The stony beach, while not overly comfortable to lay on without some form of cushioning, is flanked by limestone cliffs on two sides and the Ponte Di Polignano from behind.
+The beach closest to the town centre is the very famous Lama Monachile located a few minutes walk from Piazza Aldo Moro.
+Be warned, the stony beach is not very comfortable without some cushioning.
+To make up for it though, it’s flanked by limestone cliffs on two sides and the Ponte Di Polignano from behind.
 In my view, an absolutely stunning part of the region.

-If sitting on the stones isn’t for you but you still want to take in the views, there are few bars to choose from overlooking the beach area where you can enjoy the view with a drink in hand.
+If sitting on the stones isn’t for you but you still want views, there are a few bars to choose from overlooking the beach.
+I can think of a worse way to spend an hour or two!

-For another beach experience, follow the coast westward, until you reach a small boat launching area and Lido Cala Paura.
-While there’s a small sandy and sloping beach area, follow the concrete pathway to the left and you’ll find another ‘beach’, calm, protected water and lots of concrete to stretch out on.
-While a little uncomfortable, the sunbathers don’t seem to care (and neither did we!).
+For another beach experience, follow the coast westward until you reach a small boat launching area and Lido Cala Paura.
+While you could lay on the small sandy beach, follow the concrete pathway to the left and you’ll find another ‘beach’.
+This area has calm, protected water and lots of concrete to stretch out on.
+Maybe a little uncomfortable, but the sunbathers didn’t seem to care (and neither did we!).

 Walking along the coast

 With the town perched on the top of limestone cliffs, the surrounding scenery is very dramatic and worth taking in from different vantage points.
-Walking west over the bridge and past Lama Monachille, you’ll find more restaurants and accommodation and the statue of Domenico Modugno (and most likely a crowd!).
+Walking west over the bridge and past Lama Monachile, you’ll find more restaurants and accommodation and the statue of Domenico Modugno (and most likely a crowd!).
 There may or may not be some singing!

-Continuing along the coast, there are several vantage points to see the town perched on the cliff and also a swimming pool carved into the rock.
-Following the coast, you’ll arrive at Lido Cala Paura.
+Continuing along the coast, there are several vantage points to see the old town centre and also a swimming pool carved into the rock.
+Following the water, you’ll arrive at Lido Cala Paura.
 The total walking time (without stopping for multiple photos) is about 10 – 15 minutes from the bridge to Lido Cala Paura.

 Wandering around the Centro Storico

 My favourite way to enter Polignano’s Centro Storico (historic centre) is through the gate near Piazza Giuseppe Garibaldi.
-From there, stroll along the narrow street until you reach Piazza Vittorio Emanuele II, lined with several restaurants and bars.
+From there, follow the narrow street until you reach Piazza Vittorio Emanuele II, lined with several restaurants and bars.

-For views of Lama Monachille from above, weave your way through the laneways to the left to find Bastione di Santo Stefano.
+For views of Lama Monachile from above, weave your way through the laneways to the left to find Bastione di Santo Stefano.

-Wandering through Polignano’s streets and laneways, you’ll find many inviting restaurants and shops to spend your time in.
+Wandering through Polignano’s streets and laneways, you’ll find many inviting restaurants and shops.
 One of my favourite spots is a cute and busy wine bar called La Cueva Café.
 This place was very popular around aperitivo time, but bring cash (no credit cards accepted)!